Splitting-strategies for arbitrary-order fully mixed finite element discretizations of the Biot equations: Introduction

 The remainder of the paper is organized as follows.
 In section \ref{sec:porousmedia} and section~\ref{sec:porousmediamixed}, the fully-mixed formulation of the Biot equations is presented in strong and weak formulation, resembling the five-field formulation with enforced weak symmetry of stress tensors.
 This structure allows for the use of standard $\Hdiv$-conforming finite element spaces for the stress and Darcy velocity variables and avoids the need for symmetric stress finite element spaces.
-Based on this framework, we derive families of conforming mixed finite element discretizations of arbitrary order in section \ref{sec:fem}.
-In section \ref{sec:iterativecoupling}, we investigate the corresponding iterative solution strategies for the resulting coupled saddle-point systems and analyze the behavior of a tuned fixed-stress splitting scheme.
-Numerical experiments, including tests based on a manufactured solution and the classical Mandel benchmark, illustrate the theoretical findings in section \ref{sec:numerics}.
+Based on this framework, we list families of conforming mixed finite element discretizations of arbitrary order in section \ref{sec:fem}.
+In section \ref{sec:iterativecoupling}, we investigate the corresponding iterative solution strategies for the resulting coupled saddle-point systems and analyze the behavior of a tuned fixed-stress splitting scheme. \answer{Numerical experiments, including tests based on a manufactured solution, the classical 2D Mandel benchmark, and a 3D footing problem}, illustrate the theoretical findings in section \ref{sec:numerics}.
 The paper is closed with concluding remarks in section~\ref{sec:conclusion}.